 It is important to bear in mind here that there are distinctions between a business and a company.
 A business is the activity undertaken by a company – services/products which bring in revenue.
 A company is a legal entity/vehicle through which the business is operated.

-After a liquidation, there is no reason why a business cannot go on if its model is viable, but a company – particularly the company name* – must end. (*there are exceptions however – please see here)
+After a liquidation, there is no reason why a business cannot go on if its model is viable, but it must trade under a new name and cannot be similar to its predecessor.
+Only in very unique circumstances can a company reuse the same name as the oldco.

 Are your personal finances affected?